 8. Determine your content strategy.

 Which came first — a thriving social community or great content?
 Truth is, you can’t have one without the other.
-The whole point of all the data you’re collecting in your social channels, the building of personas, the understanding of the social communities — all this is so you can create meaningful content and give your community what it wants, all the while building your company’s visibility online.
+The whole point of all the data you’re collecting in your social channels, the building of personas, the understanding of the social communities — all this is so you can create quality content and give your community what it wants, all the while building your company’s visibility online.

 This one section could be an entire blog post.
 But some high-level things to remember when building content strategy is you have to understand the audience you’re speaking to, you have to track the performance of the content you create across channels, and you have to be able to be both proactive and reactive.

-If you’re just starting out and haven’t been sharing much content in the social sphere, you may feel like you don’t have any direction because because you’re short on data as your starting point.
+If you’re just starting out and haven’t been sharing much content in the social sphere, then you may feel like you don’t have any direction because because you’re short on data as your starting point.
 But that’s not true.

 Take stock of all your existing content on your website.
 Look at your analytics to see what pages have been performing.
 You can use that information to start building content around topics that seem popular to your online audience already.
 If you have a blog, even better.
-You can dig into social reporting in Google analytics to get a snapshot of how your posts are being shared across networks.
+You can dig into social reporting in Google Analytics to get a snapshot of how your posts are being shared across networks.

 A publishing schedule should be created and defined across all channels.
 How often will you publish which content?
 This includes creating an editorial calendar.
 Save room for special campaigns or trending topics so you can be reactive to the information people want, right now.

 Got thoughts on this post?
-Well what are you waiting for?
+Well, what are you waiting for?
 Leave yer comments below!